Concept - Configuration

 • defaultWriter: used if the writer of this set is the default writer

-• writableKeys: the comma-separated list of keys the writer can write
+• writableKeys: the comma-separated list of keys that the writer can write

-• any other attribute of this tag will be treated as a bean property if the defined finder and a setter method with the given attribute name will be triggered; e.g., <set fileName="..."/> will trigger the setFileName(...) method
+• Any other attribute of this tag will be treated as a bean property of the defined finder and a setter method with the given attribute name will be triggered; e.g., <set fileName="..."/> will trigger the setFileName(...) method.

 Scopes